IgniteUI/igniteui-docfx/en/components/select.md

 ## Getting Started with Ignite UI for Angular Select

-To get started with the Ignite UI for Angular Query Builder component, first you need to install Ignite UI for Angular.
+To get started with the Ignite UI for Angular Select component, first you need to install Ignite UI for Angular.
 In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular